8 Min Read

 - I'm Not Alone So I'm Happy - Aren't I?

 Finding the love of your life is something we all hope to do.
-The prospect of that one true love, that individual who understands you, loves you, and with whom you can plan a life with is both exciting and comforting.
-Many people do find a partner like this and, with the effort and work that it takes, are able to create a happy life together.
+The prospect of that one true love, that individual who understands you, loves you, and with whom you can plan a life, is both exciting and comforting.
+Many people find a partner like this and with effort create a happy life together.